CollinKa/gitlab-cms/_episodes/04-running.md

 [episode 2]({{ page.root }}{% link _episodes/02-compiling.md %}),
 adding the grid proxy as just done in
 [episode 3]({{ page.root }}{% link _episodes/03-vomsproxy.md %}),
 and then execute the `cmsRun` command.
+Mind that do not need the `git cms-addpkg PhysicsTools/PatExamples` command here anymore, i.e. remove it in the following!
 Putting this together, the additional commands to run would be:

 ~~~